-Class Diagram gives the static view of an application.
-A class diagram describes the types of objects in the system and the different types of relationships that exist among them.
+Class Diagram defines the types of objects in the system and the different types of relationships that exist among them.
+It gives a high-level view of an application.
 This modeling method can run with almost all Object-Oriented Methods.
 A class can refer to another class.
 A class can have its objects or may inherit from other classes.

 - What is Class?